 In addition to maintaining streets and alleyways, the Street Department also provides limb pickup in the months of April and October, mosquito spraying, snow removal, street sweeping, signal light maintenance, and boulevard tree trimming.

 The Sewer Department repairs, cleans and installs sanitary and storm sewer lines, televises sewer lines to determine sewer taps and trouble shoot possible problems in the main sewers and uses the Vactor machine to blow main sewer lines and clean culverts and catch basins.
 There are approximately 400 miles of sanitary and storm sewers installed from 1893 to 2002.

-There are six full time employees in the Street Department and three full time employees in the Sewer Department.
+There are six full time employees in the Street Department and two full time employees in the Sewer Department.
 If help is needed in either department, personnel move from one department to the other to help out.

 Household Waste: Residents may deposit household waste and old furniture, mattresses, and microwaves in the dumpster at the Street Department.

 Yard Waste: Residents may bring leaves, grass clippings, weeds, small twigs, shrub and bush clippings, and small garden or flower plants.
 Residents are responsible for removing yard waste from bags and taking bags with them after disposal in the yard waste bin at the Street Department